Selvan-S/fem-result-summary-component/README.md

-# fem-result-summary-component
+# FEM Result Summary Component
 This is an Result Summary Component form Frontend Mentor Challenge.
+Built using HTML and CSS.